 The BUOW is designated a California Species of Special Concern by the CDFW and is federally designated as a Bird of Conservation Concern (CDFW 2019).
 This species receives additional protection under the MBTA and CFGC §3503.
 BUOW range throughout the Central and San Joaquin Valley, the inner and outer coastal regions, portions of the San Francisco Bay Area, the southern California coast from southern California to the Mexican Border, the Imperial Valley, and in portions of the desert and high desert habitats in southeastern and northeastern California.
 BUOW require habitat with three basic attributes: open, well-drained terrain; short, sparse vegetation; and underground burrows or burrow facsimiles.
-Throughout their range, BUOW occupy grasslands, deserts, sagebrush scrub, agricultural areas (including pastures and untilled margins of cropland), earthen levees and berms, coastal uplands, urban vacant lots, and the margins of airports, golf courses, and roads (Haug et al. 1993).
+Throughout their range, BUOW occupy grasslands, deserts, sagebrush scrub, agricultural areas (including pastures and untilled margins of cropland), earthen levees and berms, coastal uplands, urban vacant lots, and the margins of airports, golf courses, and roads (Haug, Millsap, and Martell 1993).
 BUOW rely on burrows excavated by fossorial mammals or reptiles, including prairie dogs, ground squirrels, badgers, skunks, armadillos, woodchucks, foxes, coyotes, and gopher tortoises (Karalus and Eckert 1987).
-Where the number and availability of natural burrows is limited (e.g., where burrows have been destroyed or ground squirrels eradicated), owls will occupy drainage culverts, cavities under piles of rubble, discarded pipe, and other tunnel-like structures (Haug et al. 1993).
+Where the number and availability of natural burrows is limited (e.g., where burrows have been destroyed or ground squirrels eradicated), owls will occupy drainage culverts, cavities under piles of rubble, discarded pipe, and other tunnel-like structures (Haug, Millsap, and Martell 1993).

 Like other owls, BUOW breed once each year in an extended reproductive period, during which most adults mate monogamously.
 Both sexes reach sexual maturity at 1 year of age.
 Clutch sizes vary, and the number of eggs laid is proportionate to prey abundance.
 The breeding season occurs from February 1 to August 31, but peaks between late April and July in most years.
-BUOW have been found occupying burrows in the foothills of California (up to 2,048 feet in elevation) during the non-breeding, winter season (Trulio et al. 2007).
-These overwintering birds do not remain during the breeding season, and typically do not breed in adjacent or nearby areas (Trulio et al. 2007).
-BUOW are not known from CNDDB or eBird records in the vicinity of the property, but at least three (3) individuals have been observed on the Bourdet property during site visits in 2018 and 2019.
-Two (2) burrowing owls have been observed on motion-activated cameras, and one (1) was observed in the open area near Pacheco Peak; however, all of these observations occurred during the wintering season (November-February), and no evidence of BUOW breeding has been documented on-site.
-Suitable wintering habitat is found in the vicinity below Pacheco Peak in California annual grassland, where California ground squirrel activity is high.
-BUOW were observed there in February 2019, but no habitat is present near any of the violation areas, and no impact or disturbance to this species is anticipated.
+BUOW have been found occupying burrows in the foothills of California (up to 2,048 feet in elevation) during the non-breeding, winter season (Trulio and Chromczak 2007).
+These overwintering birds do not remain during the breeding season, and typically do not breed in adjacent or nearby areas (Trulio and Chromczak 2007).

+BUOW are not known from CNDDB or eBird records in the vicinity of the property, but at least three individuals have been observed on the Bourdet property during site visits in 2018 and 2019.
+Two burrowing owls have been observed on motion-activated cameras, and one was observed in the open area near Pacheco Peak; however, all of these observations occurred during the wintering season (November through February), and no evidence of BUOW breeding has been documented on site.
+Several site reconnaissance surveys for BUOW were conducted in 2018 and 2019 to verify suitable habitat and presence of individuals; suitable wintering habitat is found in the vicinity below Pacheco Peak in California annual grassland, where California ground squirrel activity is high.
+BUOW were observed there in February 2019, but no habitat is present near the violation areas, and no impact or disturbance to this species is anticipated.
+BUOW have not been detected on the property during breeding season.

 Condition 15 of the SCVHP states that surveys are required when project activities occur within modeled occupied breeding habitat.
-However, no mapped breeding habitat is found within the project area.
-Surveys are not required, as the only observations of BUOW on the property are during winter.
+No modeled breeding habitat is found within the project area.
+Per guidance from Santa Clara County, surveys will be required because the species has been documented on site despite the area not being mapped as suitable habitat.
+Mitigation Measure BIO-2f covers impacts to western burrowing owl.
 This is a SCVHP-covered species.